SchoolyB/language.ez/src/pages/docs/language/keywords.md

 count = 10  // allowed
 ```

 **Why "temp"?** It stands for "temporary."
-Variables hold temporary values that may change as your program runs.
-It's clearer than `let` or `var` for beginners.
+Use `temp` for values that will change during your program's execution, like counters, user input, or calculated results.

 ### const